-Candidates should have an upper second class honor degree or higher undergraduate degree from an established college or university.
+- Applicants should have an upper second class honor degree or higher undergraduate degree from an established college or university.
 GPA scores of at least 3.3 out of 4, or equivalent, will be expected from international applicants.
 A background in a social science will be an advantage but not a necessity.
-Applicants are expected from candidates with a single or joint honours degree in Political Science, Economics, European Studies, History, Sociology, Business and Law.
+Applications are expected from candidates with a single or joint honours degree in Political Science, Economics, European Studies, History, Sociology, Business and Law.
 Other subject areas will also be considered.